 In 1828, Dutch physicist Coenraad Van Houten, patented a hydraulic press (probably invented by his father) that would squeeze the fat out of roasted cacao beans.
 Cacao beans are approximately 54% natural fat.
 That machine gave the world cocoa (the powder) and cocoa butter (the fat).
 After Van Houten’s patent expired in 1838, other innovators began to experiment with chocolate development.

-Around 1831, John Cadbury came onto the scene in England, selling and then manufacturing drinking chocolate and cocoa on a commercial scale.
+Around 1831, John Cadbury came onto the scene in England.
+Cadbury started selling and then manufacturing drinking chocolate and cocoa on a commercial scale.

 In 1847 the son of Joseph Fry, Joseph Storrs Fry, developed the world’s first solid chocolate bar.
 Cadbury followed in 1849.

-Almost three decades later in 1875, Daniel Peter made the first milk chocolate by using powdered milk and condensed milk, both developed by German pharmacist Henri Nestlé, and cocoa.
+Almost three decades later in 1875, Daniel Peter made the first milk chocolate by using powdered milk and condensed milk.
+Both were developed by German pharmacist Henri Nestlé, and cocoa.

 1879 saw Rudolphe Lindt improve the texture of chocolate with his invention of the conching machine, which evenly distributes the cocoa butter within the chocolate.